Spennymoor - Long Term Plan for Towns (LTPT) programme

 - the Board - this will be made up of the local MP, community leaders, local employers, business people, and public sector agencies such as the police and local bodies

-They will have a number of important tasks as a part of their overall role in overseeing the delivery of the long-term town plan such as:
+They have a number of important tasks as a part of their overall role in overseeing the delivery of the long-term town plan such as:

 - developing a vision for the town in ten years' time